Integration with External Applications

 CLAMDSOCKET /var/run/drweb.clamd

-Settings that configure connections to any other anti-virus products (ENABLE* parameters) must be set to false.
+Settings for connecting to other anti-virus products (ENABLE* parameters) must be set to false.